Know Your Risk Before It Strikes

 Your mouth harbors more than 700 species of bacteria, including those that cause periodontal disease (PD).
 Also known as gum disease, this chronic oral infection affects the majority of Americans over age 30, many of whom are undiagnosed.
 Not only can PD lead to tooth loss if untreated, but new studies have also linked it to increased risk for Alzheimer’s disease (AD), a memory-robbing disorder that affects one in ten Americans ages 65 and older and one in three of those ages 85 and up.

 Periodontal bacteria have also been linked to increased risk for other forms of dementia.
 These findings suggest that taking excellent care of your teeth and gums — and seeing your dental provider regularly — may be one of the best ways to keep your memory sharp.
+Maintaining strong oral health and Alzheimer’s prevention habits can protect more than your smile.
 Here’s a look at the latest discoveries, plus expert BaleDoneen tips to help you safeguard your oral-systemic health.

 What Is the Oral-Systemic Connection?